netFWD › What we do

 netFWD develops original content in the form of in-depth studies related to innovative practices in philanthropy.
 The first two studies, released in 2014, include:

 -- Venture Philanthropy in Development: Dynamics, Challenges and Lessons in the Search for Greater Impact

 This study aims at examining the journey, enabling environment, incentives and drivers that led a number of philanthropic organisations to (re)define their operating model associated with the commonly used term of "venture philanthropy".
 Building on this analysis, the study explores ways in which these new forms of engagement and models of philanthropy (catalytic/enterprise/venture philanthropy and in some cases, impact investing) can achieve greater impact and contribute to effective development.

--- Foundations for Youth Empowerment: Innovative Philanthropic Approaches to Support Youth
+-- Philanthropy and Youth Empowerment: Foundations’ Innovative Approaches to Support Youth

 This study profiles a selection of foundations supporting youth empowerment in developing countries.
-Based on ten case studies and an extensive literature review, the report looks into the reasons why foundations are increasingly supporting the youth and highlights the innovations they have supported ranging from school-to-work programmes, ICT and vocational skill training, online learning and entrepreneurship support.
+Based on 11 case studies and an extensive literature review, the report looks into the reasons why foundations are increasingly targeting youth and highlights the innovations they have supported ranging from school-to-work programmes, ICT and vocational skill training, health programmes and entrepreneurship support.